aaronfodor/NeuralNetworkFromScratch/README.md

-# Java Neural Network from scratch
+# Java neural network from scratch

-This project builds a very basic regression model to predict the boiling points of complex molecules (Artificial Intelligence (VIMIAC10) course home assignment, 2018).
+This project builds a basic regression model to predict the boiling points of complex molecules (Artificial Intelligence (VIMIAC10) course home assignment, 2018).
 The intention of this task was to learn how to construct a neural network and learn its main concepts.
 To run the sample, start `Application` -> `main()`.

 When the app is running, it first trains the network, then makes prediction.